tst2005/love-network/README.md

  3. (Private-Net) Play only with friends but over Internet : broadcast are not supported, password or authentication is higtly recommended, transmission probably need encryption (TLS).

  4. (Public-Net) Play with any one over Internet : same than 3 but worst, you need also feature to kick/ban unwanted client (due to insult, flood, ...)

+# Different kind of data managment

+ A. (FPS-like)

+If the game needs very fast refresh of data then you need a permenent connexion between the client and the server.
+Working on cached data on the client is not mandatory.
+The client are able to directly push the action to the server.

+ B. (Turn-like)

+If your game is slow, It should be good to cache/save data on the client side to be able to restore/resync data between client and server after a disconnection.